cjpgdk/sogo-ispconfig/README.md

 Installation
 --------------
-Simply run on the latest ispconfig version
+Simply run this, But ISPConfig version must be higher or equal to 3.0.5

 ```
 cd /tmp